 I mentioned previously the idea of “niche construction theory”—the study of those ways in which species shape their environments.
 It is this theory that has led some to postulate imagination as the most quintessential of human traits.

-What, then, is your niche for justice?
+How then is justice constructed within your niche?
 How might you further your understanding of its importance and your role to play?
 How might you discover some thrilling outlets for pursuing justice?
 How might you embrace this necessity in ways that reinvigorate your inventiveness?
 With whom might you do this?

 As I reflect on the legacy of King and his civil rights contemporaries, I can’t help but marvel at their imagination as a function of the necessity of justice.
 Even as I examine King’s mug-shot atop this piece, I’m delighted at its evocative portrayal of the just.
 It is a sublimely subversive image of justice.
 While King’s incarceration was itself unjust, still it became a display case of the the supreme value of justice.
 King’s arraignment became an arraignment of an unjust society with unjust laws and of its unjust justice system.
 The intent of the Birmingham protests was to generate consternation through overwhelming numbers of arrests.
 (By the end over 1200 people had been arrested, even children as young as 8.)
 If the laws were dehumanizing and unjust, how better to spotlight this than by bloating the ranks of confinement with such “criminals”?
 Officials eventually resorted to commandeering school busses, fire trucks and ambulances to haul marchers to makeshift cells.
 The jails ran out of space!